 Following are the four FDA-approved drugs recommended by the “Centers for Disease Control”.

-Antiviral drugs like neuraminidase inhibitor (A class of drugs that inhibit the neuraminidase enzyme preventing their reproduction by budding from the host).
+Antiviral drugs like neuraminidase inhibitors (A class of drugs that inhibit the neuraminidase enzyme preventing their reproduction by budding from the host).

 - Oseltamivir (used to treat influenza type A and B, many medical organizations recommend it to use within 48 hours of appearing first symptoms of influenza).